 That’s why I’ve curated a handy guide to walk you through the process of generating leads using ABM content syndication.
 But first, let’s delve deeper into content syndication and understand why it’s integral to account-based marketing.

-Content Syndication: A Closer Look
+A Closer Look At Content Syndication

 Content syndication is the technique of distributing content that’s already been published on your company-owned digital assets.
 In other words, it refers to republishing original content from your blog/website to third-party websites.